overington/dissertation-scattering-amplitudes/dissertation/chapters/15-relativity.md

 @Bose:2016aa; @Abbott:2016aa ] that this is not the case, and that in fact the effects of any such change or interaction must propagate out with a maximum finite velocity, which we will refer to as the \textit{maximum velocity of propagation}.
-This in turn implies that any such behavior of freely moving bodies within this frame will be limited to the same rules, and therefore must also have a maximum velocity.
+This in turn implies that any such behaviour of freely moving bodies within this frame will be limited to the same rules, and therefore must also have a maximum velocity.
 This is a universal constant \(c\), the constant velocity of light in a vacuum: